morekoya/design-patterns/README.md

     b. add_sub_task(MakeBatterTask.new)

-One can see that they both have initialize methods to store the name of the task an get_time_required to store the time left for the task to be completed.
+One can see that they both have initialize methods to store the name of the task and get_time_required to store the time left for the task to be completed.

 8. #### Decorator method :
 †he following steps are required for getting the price of different types of coffee

 a. the type of coffee

-this can easily be accomplished by running CoffeeWithSugar.new(Coffee.new) to get the price
+this can easily be accomplished by running `CoffeeWithSugar.new(Coffee.new)` to get the price

 9. ### Facade
  This is the following steps required to run the SubSytemClass#{number} class

-a. call a new inststance of FacadeSystem class as in `facade = FacadeSystem.new` call facade. method_1 or facade. method_2
+a. call a new instance of FacadeSystem class as in `facade = FacadeSystem.new` call facade. method_1 or facade. method_2